Basic tips for keeping students at this level engaged:

 Key concepts for students at this age level to understand and apply to their online experience:

 - It is essential that students understand and commit to not sharing personal information with people they view as “friends” online.
-This includes their real name, address, phone number, financial information, school name, passwords or other private information.
+This includes their real name, address, phone number, financial information, school name, passphrases or other private information.

 - Although many students at this age level know basic ways to stay safe while online, they must also commit to ethical online users.
 Simple items to review include: